zebralove79/fsd_p7ma/README.md

 - Google Maps API and its documentation
 - jQuery and its documentation
 - KnockoutJS and its documentation
-- http://www.knockmeout.net/2011/04/utility-functions-in-knockoutjs.html helped me get a grip on KnockoutJS' utility functions (the entry is really old the functions have changed, but that article gives you a good indication nonetheless)
+- http://www.knockmeout.net/2011/04/utility-functions-in-knockoutjs.html helped me get a grip on KnockoutJS' utility functions (the entry is really old and the functions have changed, but that article gives you a good indication nonetheless)
 - last, but very much not least: a stack of Stack Overflow answers

 ## Note